zorael/kameloso/README.md

 A command-line IRC bot.

-kameloso sits and listens in the channels you specify and reacts to certain events, like bots do.
-It is a passive thing and does not respond to keyboard input.
-It works on Freenode, Rizon-like and QuakeNet servers.
-QuakeNet support just sort of happened and remains beta-level.
+kameloso sits and listens in the channels you specify and reacts to certain events, like bots generally do.
+It is a passive thing and does not respond to keyboard input, though text can be sent manually by other means.

+It works on Freenode, Rizon-like, QuakeNet and Undernet servers.
+More *may* work, depending on the authentication service used and the server family's set of non-standard events.

 Current functionality includes:

 * bedazzling coloured terminal output like it's the 90s
-* printing of IRC events as they are parsed and handled
+* printing of IRC events after they are parsed, all formatted and nice
 * repeating text! amazing
 * 8ball! because why not
 * storing, loading and printing quotes from users
 * saving notes to offline users that get played back when they come online
 * looking up titles of pasted URLs
 * sed-replacement of the last message sent (`s/this/that/` substitution)
+* piping text from the terminal to the server

 ## Fails to build with OpenSSL 1.1.0